loco667/MetarPilot/Privacy.md

 Effective date: 26.03.2026

-MetarWatch iOS (“the App”) respects your privacy.
+MetarPilot (“the App”) respects your privacy.
 This policy explains what data the App processes, why, and how it is handled.

 1. Data We Process